-American alligators are very common in the southern states in the U.S. Some of the most alligator-infested lakes exist in Florida and Louisiana.
+American alligators are very common in the southern states of the U.S. Some of the most alligator-infested lakes exist in Florida and Louisiana.
 While you don’t want to purposefully swim next to an alligator, it’s an exciting experience seeing one in person.
 But can you find alligators in Alabama?
 Are there massive alligators in Lake Forest?
 Continue reading to discover if Lake Forest is home to Alabama’s most massive alligators.

 About American Alligators